Diffraction of singularities for the wave equation on manifolds with corners: Introduction

 A more general theorem on regularity of the diffracted wave subject to the nonfocusing condition is the central result of this paper.
 See \S\ref{subsec:hypothesis} for a rough statement of the nonfocusing condition and \S\ref{section:coisodef} for technical details; the main theorem is stated and proved in \S\ref{section:geometric}.

 There are a few related results known in special cases.
 G\'erard-Lebeau \cite{MR93f:35130} explicitly analyzed the problem of an analytic conormal wave incident on an analytic corner in $\RR^2,$ obtaining a $1/2$-derivative improvement of the diffracted wavefront over the incident one.
-The first and third authors \cite{Melrose-Wunsch1}\rbm{Not consistent with earlier notation for present authors} obtained corresponding results for manifolds with conic singularities, which the authors subsequently generalized to the case of edge manifolds \cite{mvw1}.
+The first and third authors \cite{Melrose-Wunsch1} obtained corresponding results for manifolds with conic singularities, which the authors subsequently generalized to the case of edge manifolds \cite{mvw1}.